shriyakaram/shriyakaram.github.io/_pages/teaching.md

 I have had the opportunity to serve in the following teaching positions:

+- **15.S60 Computing for Optimization and Statistics, MIT (January 2025)** \
+_Session instructor_  \
+Graduate-level course in software tools for operations research (25 students).
+Curated materials for and led a session on discrete and nonlinear optimization methods in Julia and JuMP.

 - **15.C57 Optimization Methods, MIT (Fall 2024)** \
 _Teaching assistant_  \
 Graduate-level course in optimization modeling, theory, algorithms, and applications (300 students).
 Led office hours, conducted recitations, graded homework assignments, projects, and the final exam.